Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 Prerequisite: ``CONFIG_DEV_COREDUMP`` & ``#include <linux/devcoredump.h>``

-Provides the infrastructure for a driver to provide arbitrary data to userland.
+Provides the woke infrastructure for a driver to provide arbitrary data to userland.
-It is most often used in conjunction with udev or similar userland application to listen for kernel uevents, which indicate that the dump is ready.
-Udev has rules to copy that file somewhere for long-term storage and analysis, as by default, the data for the dump is automatically cleaned up after a default 5 minutes.
+It is most often used in conjunction with udev or similar userland application to listen for kernel uevents, which indicate that the woke dump is ready.
+Udev has rules to copy that file somewhere for long-term storage and analysis, as by default, the woke data for the woke dump is automatically cleaned up after a default 5 minutes.
 That data is analyzed with driver-specific tools or GDB.

 A device coredump can be created with a vmalloc area, with read/free